jaesharma/redditfornormies/README.md

-This site can be viewed at https://www.redditfornormies.herokuapp.com
+The demonstration of this web-app is deployed at https://redditfornormies.herokuapp.com

+1. Run this app locally by running `npm install` in project root directory to install dependencies,

+2. Run `npm run build` to build react scripts.

+3. Choose one of the following according to your environment:-

-for local development first use `npm install` in project folder to install dependencies, then `npm run devserver` to run local development server.
+	a. `npm run devserver` to run local development server.

-To run production express server use `npm run start`
+	b. `npm run start` to run production server.

+Feel free to PR for additional features & bug fixes. :D